 Fortunately, there are some effective ways to increase circulation in your feet, even though you can’t move them on your own.

 The following are a few methods you can use to manage cold feet after spinal cord injury.

-1. Passive Exercise
+1. Passive or Active Exercise

-Passive range of motion exercises are an excellent way to improve circulation in your legs.
+If your legs are completely paralyzed or severely weak, passive range of motion exercises are an excellent way to improve circulation in your legs.

 If you still have enough upper body function, you can use your arms to move your legs.
 If you have trouble reaching your legs, you can use a resistance band to help you lift them up.

 Even if your upper body is paralyzed, have your caregiver or therapist move your legs for you.
 The more movement you can make, the more blood circulation you will have, which will warm up your cold feet.